 • Plus anything else that the student feels is relevant to the project.

-The proposal must be approved, with signatures from the thesis director, primary reader,and Program Director, prior to the student beginning thesis work.
+The proposal must be approved, with signatures from the thesis director and primary reader, prior to the student beginning thesis work.

-The actual thesis should consist of five sections: an introduction (20-25 pages); three chapters (20-25 pages each); and a conclusion (8-10 pages).
+The actual thesis should consist of five sections: an introduction (20 pages); three chapters (approximately 20-25 pages each); and a conclusion (approximately 8-10 pages).
 It is advisable for the student to think of the project as three lengthy papers, all coordinated under the same general thesis and subject area, plus a lengthy introduction and more succinct conclusion.

 The introduction is designed to provide the reader of the thesis with the proper background necessary to comprehend the nature of the project, while also explaining the thesis in some detail.
+It should outline the main method/theory of the project.
 The audience should be presumed to have strong knowledge of the general subject area (i.e. literary theory, media theory) but not specific expertise in the topic of the thesis.
 This is where the nature of the literature review comes in (i.e., the discussion of the current state of the specific field.)
 The student should also provide some presaging of each subsequent chapter by discussing the contents of each.
 It is also recommended that the student attempt to place her/his project into the larger pantheon of critical studies surrounding his/her basic subject area.

 Each chapter should be sustainable unto itself while also being an integrative part of the larger project as a whole.
 Each chapter will develop a particular thesis that will relate strongly to proving the larger overall thesis of the entire document.
 Students may be advised to think of each chapter as a more highly developed seminar paper from a graduate-level course.